ivan-bilan/Relation-Extraction-Transformer/README.md

  ## Limitations

- Currently there is problem with running the model on certain hardware/software constellation due to the beta state of the PyTorch.
-I was tested and works properly with CUDA 9.1 and CuDNN 7.005.
+ Currently there is problem with running the model on certain hardware/software constellation due to the beta state of PyTorch.
+It was tested and works properly with CUDA 9.1 and CuDNN 7.005.
 If there are any issues try running the model without the relative positional embeddings by including the flag `--no_diagonal_positional_attention`.
 Also follow the GitHub page of the project for regular updated when the open source release is available at https://github.com/ivan-bilan.